Icon of the Seas Prices: What 37,000 Tracked Fares Reveal in 2026

 Do Icon of the Seas Prices Drop?

-Yes — but less than you'd hope, and not predictably.
+Yes — but less than you'd hope.

 How Does Icon Compare to Other Royal Caribbean Ships?

-That's real money — $500–700 more per person on a 7-night sailing.
+That $70–100/night premium over Oasis-class ships adds up — roughly $500–700 more per person on a 7-night sailing.

 Is Icon of the Seas Worth It?